michaelachrisco/accelapy/README.md

 ## How to use:

 You may need to get your payload from Accela for your environment.
 See: [Password Credential Login](https://developer.accela.com/docs/construct-passwordCredentialLogin.html) for more information.
+This library is used for syncing to and from Accela.
+It contains validation, better error statements, and pythonic models for the API in Accela.

 ### Authentication
 ```python